Conformal Mechanics of Planar Curves: Conserved tension and critical points of curvature energies

 \section{Conserved tension and critical points of curvature energies}

-We now possess a procedure for constructing local conformally invariant energies for curves.
-We next examine the response of these invariants to deformations of the curves.
-Any two geometries related by a M\"obius transformation will possess the same energy.
+The next task is to examine the response of conformal invariant energies to deformations of curves.
+Any two geometries related by a conformal transformation will possess the same energy.
 Thus if one of them describes a critical point of this energy (so that it represents an equilibrium), then so does the other.
-But from the Euclidean point of view, in which the physics they represent is invariably interpreted, the two can be very different.
-In particular, the tension within the two will generally differ. \\\\ The first task is to derive the Euler-Lagrange equations describing the equilibrium curves. \\\\ We will exploit the method of auxiliary variables \cite{auxil}.
-While originally introduced to examine energies quadratic in curvature, there is no obstacle to accommodating energies involving higher derivatives.
-In this framework, the Euler-Lagrange equation describing equilibrium curves is phrased, modulo reparametrization invariance, in terms of the conservation of tension along these curves.
-From a conformal point of view, this is unusual: the Euler-Lagrange equations are conformally invariant; the tension is not.
+From the Euclidean point of view, in which the physics they represent is interpreted, the two curves can be very different.
+In particular, the tension within the two will generally differ. \\\\ To derive the EL equation describing the equilibrium curves the method of auxiliary variables will be useful \cite{auxil}.
+While originally introduced to examine energies quadratic in curvature, there is no obstacle to accommodating the conformal invariants described in section \ref{CIE}.
+In this framework, the EL equation is described in terms of the conservation of tension along these curves.
+From a conformal point of view, this is unusual: the EL equation is conformally invariant; the tension is not.
 Of particular interest will be tension-free curves.
 There is no length scale associated with such curves and they will form self-similar patterns.
-There are no (non-trivial) analogs of such states for Euler elastica.
-For conformal arc-length these turn out to be logarithmic spirals; in general, additional internal structure makes an appearance. \\\\ To continue, let us examine the behavior of the energy under small deformations.
+For conformal arc-length these turn out to be logarithmic spirals; in general, additional internal structure makes an appearance.
+In contrast, there are no analogs of tension-free states of Euler-Elastica, unless trivially. \\\\ To continue, let us examine the behavior of the energy under small deformations.
 Let $\mathbf{X}\to\mathbf{X}+ \delta \mathbf{X}$.
 Modulo boundary terms, the change in the energy, $H[ \mathbf{X}]$, can always be cast in the form